Share the credit. Know what makes you happy and you when you have achieved that. Speak the truth.

 “No matter your physical, economical, emotional or intellectual differences or the degree are you are being awarded today, you all have one thing in common.
 That you had a vision for yourself that you have honored today,” King said.
 “While this accomplishment is yours and your families’, we will benefit from it.
 By graduating from college, you gained the future for yourself that your family may have always dreamed of.
 And you made a contribution to your community and your country.”

-King, who received an honorary Doctorate of Laws degree during the ceremony from Dominican President Mary B. Marcy, addressed 356 undergraduate and 190 graduate students on a bright and sunny day at Forest Meadows Field.
+King, who received an honorary Doctor of Humane Letters degree during the ceremony from Dominican President Mary B. Marcy, addressed 356 undergraduate and 190 graduate students on a bright and sunny day at Forest Meadows Field.

 Elizabeth Castellanos, who graduated with honors and a bachelor’s degree in biology and minors in mathematics and chemistry, received Dominican’s Outstanding Student Award.